digmunhoz/aws-cur-v2-processor/README.md

 - Username: admin
 - Password: password

+## AWS Action Required

+### Reading Monthly Files

+The CUR (Cost and Usage Reports) processor is configured to read only monthly files in Parquet format.
+It specifically looks for files within the `reports/` directory in the specified S3 bucket.
+After processing, the files will be renamed with the `.processed` extension.

+### Configuring CUR v2 in Parquet on AWS

+To enable Cost and Usage Report (CUR) v2 in Parquet format and configure the data export to an S3 bucket, follow these steps:

+1. **Access the AWS Console**:
+   - Log in to your AWS account.
+   - Navigate to the **Billing and Cost Management** service.

+2. **Create a Cost and Usage Report**:
+   - In the navigation pane, click on **Data Exports**.
+   - Click the **Create** button and choose **Standard data export**

+3. **Configure the Report**:
+   - Name your report, for example, `monthly-cost-usage-report`.
+   - Check the **Include resource IDs** option to get detailed information.
+   - On **Time granularity**, select **Monthly**
+   - On **Format** use **Parquet - Parquet**

+4. **Configure Report Delivery**:
+   - Select an existing S3 bucket or create a new bucket where the report will be stored.
+   - Ensure the directory structure in the S3 bucket is set to `reports/` for the data export configuration.
+   - Click **Next**.

+5. **Set Report Path**:
+   - Set the S3 report path prefix to `reports/`.
+   - Ensure the path is correctly set to store reports in the desired directory.

+6. **Review and Complete**:
+   - Review your settings.
+   - Click **Save and complete** to finish the setup.

+Once the CUR is configured and active, the processor will read the monthly Parquet files from the `reports/` directory in the S3 bucket for processing.

 Follow these instructions to set up, run, and manage the AWS Cur V2 Processor.
 Ensure your environment meets the prerequisites and that you follow the steps in the correct order.